rishiqwerty/Learning-Git/Full_Text_Search.md

    It is a technology suitable for nearly any application that requires full-text search, especially cross-platform.

 __Performance fix__:
+ - Firstly, check for update for all the softwares, as with every update companies brings various bug fixes and performance improvements.
  - Elasticsearch needs a healthy amount of cache, disk space, RAM also needs a powerful CPU.
 So first up we will check for all these hardware issues.
 If there is anything which affects the performance we will either change it or increase its quantity.
 Also if the system is still
    using a mechanical hardware drive, it should be replaced with SSDs.